Mathematics

-The Mathematics and Statistics program gives majors and minors a broad introduction to the subject.
-Majors choose among several tracks to complete their study; these tracks add different emphases to their programs and reflect individual interests or professional goals.
+The Mathematics program gives majors and minors a broad introduction to the subject.
+To fit students' varying academic interests and professional goals, the department offers majors in Mathematics, Applied Mathematics, and Mathematical Sciences, along with two joint majors in Mathematics and Computer Science and in Mathematics and Economics.
 Majors are encouraged to complete additional work (perhaps even a minor or a second major) in other related areas.

 Contact Info